Guidelines for Internet Privacy Statement

 Information we collect

 - When the website is accessed, the information listed below is automatically collected.

 - Routing information – the Internet domain and Internet address of the computer you are using.

-- Essential technical information – identification of the page or service you are requesting, type of browser and operating system you are using; and the data and time of access.
+- Essential technical information – identification of the page or service you are requesting, type of browser and operating system you are using; and the date and time of access.

 - Nonessential technical information – the Internet address of the website from which you linked directly to our website [, and the “cookie information” described below].